 Port Washington is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 16,027 people and two constituent neighborhoods, Port Washington is the 119th largest community in New York.
-Much of the housing stock in Port Washington was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 8,261 people and four constituent neighborhoods, Port Washington is the 111th largest community in New York.

 Port Washington home prices are not only among the most expensive in New York, but Port Washington real estate also consistently ranks among the most expensive in America.

 Of important note, Port Washington is also a town of artists.
 Port Washington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Port Washington’s character.